Spctre23/SpctreUtils/README.md

 ## Features

+   - **Easy Build**
+       - Allows you to effortlessly draw and fill an area with blocks.
+       - Significantly quicker than using WorldEdit and vanilla fill commands for simple building operations.
    - **Noclip**
        - Gives you flight and allows you to phase through blocks.
        - Useful for building in singleplayer.